salesforce/speech-datasets/README.md

 My suggestion is
 1. have a user be able to choose between bpe, unigram, char, word
-2. for each of the options, run sentencepiece to create model & vocab The reasoning is that it makes seamless to switch between different tokenization methods by simply switching between sentencepiece models
+2. for each of the options, run sentencepiece to create model & vocab The reasoning is that it makes seamless to switch between different spmodels, w/o going back and forth with spmodel & token_list

 ### High-Level Python Interface
 As alluded to above, the core functionality of this library is in the class `speech_datasets.SpeechDataLoader`.
 Its